JacekBakowski/stylometry/papers/2024-otao/README.md

 # On the authenticity of prose writings attributed to Śaṅkara

-Ivan Andrijanić, Department of Indology and Far Eastern studies of the University of Zagreb, Croatia<br />
+Ivan Andrijanić, Department of Indology and Far Eastern studies of the University of Zagreb, Croatia.<br />
-Jacek Bąkowski, Institute of Polish Language, Polish Academy of Sciences, Cracow, Poland<br />
+Jacek Bąkowski, Institute of Polish Language, Polish Academy of Sciences, Cracow, Poland.<br />

 This directory contains code and data for the following paper:
 On the authenticity of prose writings attributed to Śaṅkara